NicoleGeorge/my-portfolio/README.md

 - adding styles to all pages
 - adding media query to the mobile viewport

+# Future Developments
+- The Blog is a work in progress
+- styling and formatting needed

 # Credits:
 Illustration Copyright: theblogstop.co (laptop) | the awwwsomeness (contact page gif)|
 Blog Images: Unsplash